 /usr/share/bash-completion/completions).
 With that,

 snapd will create the necessary system setup to run the completer script confined.
+The completer must be for the full app name (

 Two sample snaps that implement this are the